nirupam2003/Music-recommendation-system-using-real-time-facial-emotions/README.md

 ## Emotion-based Song Generation

-This project focuses on generating songs based on different emotions.
-The songs are organized using a graph data structure, where each emotion is represented as a node.
+This project focuses on generating songs based on different emotions.The facial emotions are recognized using python deeplearning libraries like mediapipe and facial recognition using Open-CV.The songs are organized using a graph data structure, where each emotion is represented as a node and each node is extended into a list contain links of songs from youtube.
 The current implementation includes three emotions: happy, sad, and angry.
 However, you have the flexibility to manually add more emotions by creating new nodes.

 ### System Setup